SinisterSpatula/RetroflagGpiGuides/pcsxrearmed.md

 ------------------

-## To Change your git command back to the original
+## To Change your PCSX-rearmed back to the original

 > My appologies, if you followed this guide earlier and changed your git command, you should follow the below to change it back to the
  default: